WHAT IS A BREAST AUGMENTATION?

 HOW MUCH DOES A BREAST AUGMENTATION COST?

-Cosmetic breast augmentation is not covered by private health insurance and is considered a purely cosmetic operation.
+• Cosmetic breast augmentation is not covered by Medicare or private health insurance.

 WHAT IS THE RECOVERY LIKE FOR A BREAST AUGMENTATION?
 HOW MUCH TIME OFF DO I NEED?